podaac/bignbit/README.md

     ```

   * Define `module "browse_image_module"` in your `cumulus-tf` folder.
 An example can be found under `examples/cumulus-tf/browse_image_module.tf`
-    You may need to change the `source` to pull the correct version.
+    You may need to change the `source` to pull the correct version built by the pipeline.
 You'll need to insert your repo for repo_url.

   * Add `resource "aws_iam_role_policy" "pobit_lambda_processing"` in a file named pobit_lambda.iam.tf to your `cumulus-tf` folder.
 An example can be found under `examples/cumulus-tf/pobit_lambda.iam.tf`

   * Add a browse_image_workflow.tf to your Cumlulus repo to define the browse image post ingest workflow.
 An example can be found under `examples/cumulus-tf/browse_image_workflow.tf`.
-You may need to update the `source` in `module "browse_image_module"` to use the zip file built by the pipeline.
+You may need to update the source of terraform-aws-cumulus-workflow.zip to your version of Cumulus.

   * Update your Cumulus ingest workflow to run the post ingest workflow defined in browse_image_workflow.tf